-Our certificate of incorporation and bylaws that will be effective upon completion of this offering provide that the authorized number of directors may be changed only by resolution of the board of directors.
+Our certificate of incorporation and bylaws provide that the authorized number of directors may be changed only by resolution of the board of directors.
 Our certificate of incorporation and bylaws also provide that any vacancy on our board of directors, including a vacancy resulting from an expansion of our board of directors, may be filled only by vote of a majority of our directors then in office, although less than a quorum or by a sole remaining director.